 Underactive Adrenal Gland Disorders

-The adrenal glands may fail to produce adequate levels of cortisol for many reasons.
-The problem may be related to a disorder of the adrenal glands themselves or to inadequate secretion of adrenocorticotropic hormone by the pituitary gland.
-Symptoms of underactive adrenal glands include fatigue, weight loss, poor appetite, weakness and gastrointestinal problems.
+The adrenal glands may fail to produce adequate levels of cortisol for many reasons resulting in a condition called adrenal insufficiency.
+The problem may be related to a disorder of the adrenal glands themselves or due to inadequate stimulation of the adrenal glands by the pituitary gland.
+Symptoms of adrenal insufficiency include:

-Froedtert & the Medical College of Wisconsin endocrinologists are experienced in diagnosing and treating all disorders that result in underactive adrenal glands:
+Froedtert & MCW endocrinologists are experienced in diagnosing and treating all disorders that result in underactive adrenal glands:

 - Polyglandular autoimmune syndrome Type 1 and Type 2